wp-plugins/my-calendar/readme.txt

 * Add past/present classes to today's events widget
 * Assign Custom All Day label for each event.
 * Support hiding 'Host' field as option.
-* Made primary sort order of events filterable filter: 'mc_primary_sort'
+* Made primary sort order of events filterable: 'mc_primary_sort'
 * Added action to location saving handling updated locations
 * Added arguments to from/to filters in Upcoming Events
 * Enabled option to turn on permalinks